BassmanBiff/colorcorrectionmatrix/README.md

 ---

 # computeCCM
-Compute the color correction matrix (CCM) necessary to convert one set of color correction information to another in XYZ color space.
+Compute the color correction matrix (CCM) necessary to convert one set of colors to another in XYZ color space.

-This script, given two sets of 24x3 sRGB color information A and B, simply converts to XYZ color space and solves the equation Ax = B, where x is a 3x3 CCM.
-The same CCM can't perfectly convert every color from A to B, so a least squares routine (numpy.lingalg.lstsq()) is used to find the ccm that minimizes overall error.
+This script, given two sets of 24x3 sRGB color information A and B, simply converts both to XYZ color space and solves the equation Ax = B, where x is a 3x3 CCM.
+The same CCM can't perfectly match all 24 colors, so a least squares routine (numpy.lingalg.lstsq()) is used to find the CCM that minimizes overall error.

 Example data are provided in the `data` directory.